PetraMMM/aws-reStart-Journey/Projects/Project2/file2.md

 ## Project Overview
 We designed this cloud-native, highly available architecture to solve a specific challenge: delivering heavy 3D assets (like furniture and high-fidelity gadgets) to millions of global users without compromising performance.

-By leveraging a robust AWS stack—specifically Amazon CloudFront, S3, and Amazon Aurora—we built a system that ensures a secure, fast rendering experience that scales automatically with global demand.
+By using a robust AWS stack—specifically Amazon CloudFront, S3, and Amazon Aurora—we built a system that ensures a secure, fast rendering experience that scales automatically with global demand.

 ---